dragonfire535/xiao/README.md

 * **hangman**: Prevent a man from being hanged by guessing a word as fast as you can.
 * **hunger-games**: Simulate a Hunger Games match with up to 24 tributes.
 * **lottery**: Attempt to win the lottery with 6 numbers.
+* **mafia**: Who is the Mafia?
+Who is the doctor?
+Who is the detective?
+Will the Mafia kill them all?
 * **math-quiz**: See how fast you can answer a math problem in a given time limit.
 * **quiz**: Answer a quiz question.
 * **rock-paper-scissors**: Play Rock-Paper-Scissors.